 “I’m sure her husband will be calling soon with another approach to keep it all quiet.”
 My father said with an equally frustrated sigh.

 “I don’t want to think about her right now.
 She made her choice.”
 I said bitterly.
 My parents stayed quiet leaving me to my own wild destructive thoughts.

 “Son I think you need some time away from it all.
 Come back when you’re ready.”

 It wasn’t a bad idea.
-I needed some time to think about what happened and focus on my future.
+I needed some time to think over what happened and focus on my future.

 Just how often does a future Chairman find his fiancé with his best friend on his 22nd birthday?